owntone/owntone-server/docs/library.md

 listed under "Unknown artist" and "Unknown album".
 The track title will be the name of the pipe.

-Shairport-sync can write metadata to a pipe, and forked-daapd can read this.
+Shairport-sync can write metadata to a pipe, and OwnTone can read this.
 This requires that the metadata pipe has the same filename as the audio pipe plus a ".metadata" suffix.
 Say Shairport-sync is configured to write audio to "/foo/bar/pipe", then the metadata pipe should be "/foo/bar/pipe.metadata".